KAB's Guide Communicator Service

 Our Guide Communicator service provides one-to-one support for people with dual sensory impairment.
 Our Guide Communicators (GCs) provide guiding and communication support to enable individuals to continue to do everyday tasks for themselves such as dealing with correspondence, shopping, attending appointments as well as accessing their local community.

 The purpose of the Guide Communicator Service is to improve quality of life by reducing isolation and minimising risk for people who are deafblind, empowering them to lead independent and autonomous lives.
-Guide Communicators provide guiding and communication support.
-All have CRB clearance, are trained and supervised by KAB, and are skilled in different forms of communication, such as:
+All Guide Communicators (GCs) have DBS clearance, are trained and supervised by KAB, and are skilled in different forms of communication, such as:

 “I consider this an essential service, I am now able to go out and get around, I stayed in for the last 20 years”